microsoft/azure-percept-advanced-development/mock-eye-module/README.md

 ## Architecture and Extending

 The architecture of the mocke eye module is quite simple.
 There is an enum in `modules/parser.hpp` with each type of model that the mock application currently accepts.
-This is a subset of the models that the azureeyemodule accepts, and this is on purpose to keep this application small and easy to use for porting to the Percept DK.
+To limit code duplication between this and the azureeyemodule, we only support SSD here.
+But the point is for you to use this tiny application as a sandbox for developing your AI model on a PC before porting it to the Azure Percept DK.

-In `main.cpp`, there is a switch statement that looks at the value passed in on command line, matches it with one of the available parsers and then hands control over to the parser.
+In `main.cpp`, there is a switch statement that looks at the value passed in on command line, matches it with one of the available parsers (which is currently just SSD) and then hands control over to the parser.

-If you want to use this for porting a new model to the Percept DK, you will want to take a look at the example parsers and reference them when writing your own.
+If you want to use this for porting a new model to the Percept DK, you will want to take a look at the example parser and reference it when writing your own.
 See the [tutorials](../tutorials/README.md) in this repository for thorough guidance.

 When extending this application, please note a few folders:

 * `kernels`: This folder contains all the OpenCV G-API kernels.
 You can, though you don't have to, add your kernels here.
 * `modules/objectdetection`: This folder contains all the parsers for the object detectors in this mock application.
-* `modules/openpose`: When extending this with something other than another object detector, you will likely want to create a new folder (and add it to the CMake file) and put all source code related to it inside that folder.
-In the case of Open Pose, which has very complicated post-processing logic, there are several files in this folder.
-  This serves as an example for how you might want to structure your code, but try not to feel overwhelmed by its complexity, you don't need to understand anything about the logic in this folder to extend this application for your own model.